ealush/vest/website/docs/writing_tests/advanced_test_features/grouping_tests.md

 import { create, test, group, enforce, skip } from 'vest';

 const suite = create(data => {
-  // We want to always run this test, even if we skip the promo_code qauntity test test('quantity', `Quantity on this item is limited to ${data.limit}`, () => {
+  // We want to always run this test, even if we skip the promo_code quantity test test('quantity', `Quantity on this item is limited to ${data.limit}`, () => {
     enforce(data.quantity).lessThanOrEquals(data.limit);
   });